 Both Kecil and Besar are just as beautiful as each other, and I’d therefore recommend splitting your time between them to give you the best of both worlds.

 But if you had to choose one, then I’d recommend Besar.
-I’ve twice had a wonderful stay at Tuna Bay and liked the crowd, vibes and impressive snorkelling conditions from just off the beach, which Long Beach lacks.
+I’ve twice had a wonderful stay at Tuna Bay and liked the crowd, the vibes, and the impressive snorkelling conditions just off the beach, which Long Beach lacks.

 If you’re struggling to decide, then don’t stress!
 You’re bound to spend a decent amount of time on both islands anyway.
-There are plenty of water taxis that can take you cheaply to the other side in 5-10 minutes.
+There are plenty of water taxis that can take you to the other side for cheap, in 5-10 minutes.

 Value For Money Hotels & Resorts in the Perhentian Islands